-- ... providing a comprehensive and challenging curriculum - ... providing quality, differentiated instruction for students ... holding all personnel accountable for our - students and their learning ... preparing students to be productive citizens in the 21st century - ... promoting the recruitment, development, and retention of quality personnel ... developing partnerships with home and - community ... ensuring integrated support services - ... providing a safe and supportive environ- - ... valuing the diversity and individuality of every child - ... allocating resources in a responsible and equitable manner skills necessary to enter the workforce or post-secondary education ... communicate effectively
+- ... holding all personnel accountable for our students and their learning - ... preparing students to be productive citizens in the 21st century - ... promoting the recruitment, development, and retention of quality personnel - ... developing partnerships with home and community - ... ensuring integrated support services - ... providing a safe, supportive environment - ... valuing the diversity and individuality of every child - ... allocating resources in a responsible and equitable manner